gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ## Support Procedures

-### Ingress Not Functional After Installing using IngressController-role Subnets
+### Ingress Not Functional After Installing using IngressControllerLB Subnets

-If the cluster installation with specified IngressController-role subnets was successful, but ingress is not working, check the AWS CCM logs of the leader CCM pod for errors in provisioning the load balancer:
+If the cluster installation with specified IngressControllerLB subnets was successful, but ingress is not working, check the AWS CCM logs of the leader CCM pod for errors in provisioning the load balancer:

 ```bash